-The FSU Department of Physics fosters an innovative, collaborative atmosphere that houses cutting-edge research programs and expert faculty, equipping graduates for successful careers in the sciences and related fields.
+The FSU Department of Physics fosters an innovative, collaborative atmosphere that houses groundbreaking research programs and expert faculty, equipping graduates for successful careers in the sciences and related fields.

-We have over 300 undergraduate and graduate students in our program.
-Our undergraduate program develops students' foundational research and critical-thinking skills.
-Undergraduates can major in physics, physics and astrophysics or physical science; they can also minor in physics or astrophysics.
-Our Ph.D. program highlights research and ingenuity.
-Doctoral candidates can choose to specialize in a wide variety of topics, including astrophysics, biophysics, atomic physics, condensed matter physics, high energy physics and nuclear theory.
+The department hosts over 300 undergraduate and graduate students.
+The undergraduate program develops students' foundational research and critical-thinking skills.
+Undergraduates can major in physics, physics and astrophysics, or physical science; they can also minor in physics or astrophysics.
+The Ph.D. program highlights research and ingenuity.
+Doctoral candidates can choose to specialize in a wide variety of topics, including astrophysics, biophysics, atomic physics, condensed matter physics, high-energy physics and nuclear theory.

-With our excellent faculty, broad range of research areas and advanced facilities, students in the Department of Physics will receive unparalleled educational and research opportunities.
+With its excellent faculty, broad range of research areas and advanced facilities, students in the FSU Department of Physics receives unparalleled educational and research opportunities.

 Research Areas

-Our more than 60 faculty members specialize in a variety of fields of research.
-The department's programs are well-funded, diverse, and provide a breadth of learning and teaching experiences for students.
+The department's more than 60 faculty members specialize in a variety of fields of research.
+Programs are well-funded, varied, and provide a breadth of learning and teaching experiences for students.

 Stellar Facilities